TriBITSPub/TriBITSWiki/Kanban-Process-for-Issue-Tracking.md

 * Someone creates a new Issue as a suggestion (and it automatically is placed in the Backlog).
 * The Product Owner then takes the Issue and reviews it in the Backlog and comments on it (or closes it if justified).
-* Issues are regularly are moved into "ToDo" or "Selected" when they are high enough priority and are ready to be worked.
+* Issues are regularly moved into "ToDo" or "Selected" when they are high enough priority and are ready to be worked.
 (We should not cram a bunch of stuff into "Selected".
 We should keep that list short so that it is clear what to work on next.)
 * When adequate capacity is freed up, an Issue is moved from "Selected" to "In Progress" by the developer and it is actively worked.
 * Issues "In Progress" should be worked as quickly as possible to get them done.
 * Once an Issue "In Progress" is ready, it is moved into "In Review" so it can be reviewed by someone.
 (The code related to this issue should be submitted on a branch as a pull request to allow the review.)